pnnl/darkchem/README.md

 Getting Started
 ---------------
 The easiest way to get started with DarkChem is to use the supplied CLI entry points.
-Data can be preprocessed with ``darkchem-prep``, resulting files can be used to train with ``darkchem-train``, and evaluation/prediction with new data can be performed with ``darkchem-evaluate``.
+Data can be preprocessed with ``darkchem prep``, resulting files can be used to train with ``darkchem train``, and prediction with new data using a trained network can be performed with ``darkchem predict``.
 The ``--help`` or ``-h`` flag can be used with each of these commands for additional information.

 More advanced functionality requires the use of DarkChem as an API.
 For example, in order to load pre-trained weights and predict the latent represenation of a set of structures: